Composition — members and organisms in a coalition

 Concretely:

-- Confluence commits that fan-out to multiple target
+- Composite-organism commits that fan-out to multiple

-citizens key on
+target members key on

-citizens key on
+origin members key on

-opted into, the confluence may additionally carry
+organism has opted into, the composite organism may

 coalition that adopts it.